 Remember, you must show the “manner of the Respondent’s alleged noncompliance for a denial of visitation.”
 You must attach evidence that establishes a pattern of visitation denials to your Motion to Enforce.
 Be specific!

 You need to show a pattern of denials by the co-parent.
 According to Texas Family Code 157.002, the motion must include the provision of the order sought to be enforced; the manner of the Respondent’s alleged noncompliance; and the request for relief by the movant.
+You will also need to state the date, place, and, if applicable, the time of each occasion of the respondent's failure to comply with the order.

 The penalty for failing to follow a court order can include taking away the Respondent’s personal freedom.
 That means a judge can put someone in jail if there is a contempt finding.
 So, it is vital to show that a person did not just violate the order by accident or mistake.
 For example, maybe there was a mix-up about the correct date for visitation.
 To establish a pattern, you will need to have at least three adequately documented violations of the order.